olga24912/SGTK/README.md

     <li>STAR</li>
     <li>nucmer</li>

-For pre-installing these tools you can run the following commands:

-	???

 To obtain SGTK you can either download binaries or download source code and compile it yourself.

 After installation you will get the following files in <code>bin</code> directory: